 How is it Different in BC?

-• Applies to all First Nations children on- and off-reserve, status and non-status.• Applies to all public services, including services that are beyond the normative standard of care to ensure substantive equity.• Involves all governments.
-Although a jurisdictional dispute is not necessary.• Provides payment for needed services by the government or department that first receives the request
+• Jordan’s Principle is available to all First Nations children in Canada.• Applies to all public services, including services that are beyond the normative standard of care to ensure substantive equality.• Provides payment for needed services by the government or department that first receives the request

 1. Resolve situations where governments and departments cannot agree about who should pay for services and supports to meet the needs of a First Nations child2.
-Cover the costs of all public services and ensure substantive equity3.
+Cover the costs of public services and ensure substantive equity for all First Nations children and youth.3.
 Facilitate access to all services and supports for all First Nations children without delay or disruption

-Jordan's Principle applies to all public services, including services that are beyond the normative standard of care to ensure substantive equity.
+Jordan's Principle applies to all public services, including services that are beyond the normative standard of care to ensure substantive equality.

-• FNHA will serve all First Nations, regardless of residence and status. • Case coordinators will assess needs; facilitate early intervention; develop integrated care plans; connect the child and family to needed services; remove the stress of navigating service systems; support families as they manage their needs; and involve relevant partners in each case, as necessary, to expediently address immediate service gaps
+• FNHA will serve all First Nations, regardless of residence.• Case coordinators will assess needs; facilitate early intervention; develop integrated care plans; connect the child and family to needed services; remove the stress of navigating service systems; support families as they manage their needs; and involve relevant partners in each case, as necessary, to expediently address immediate service gaps

 On May 26, 2017, and amended on November 2, 2017, the Canadian Human Rights Tribunal (CHRT) issued a ruling that included an expanded definition of Jordan's Principle.